 Understanding Injection Mold Slider and Lifter

-What are Injection Mold Sliders?
+What are Injection Molding Sliders?

+Injection mold sliders are mechanical components incorporated into mold designs to enable the production of complex plastic parts with features like undercuts, side holes, or protrusions that would be difficult or impossible to mold with a basic two-part mold.
 Injection molding sliders are movable components in the mold that convert the vertical opening motion of the mold into horizontal movement.
 Their primary purpose is to form complex geometries and release the finished product upon mold opening, allowing for the creation of undercuts and other features that would otherwise prevent part ejection.

 what is injection molding slider